ReddyBytes/Docker/Theory/1_Virtualization.md

 2) __Resource Utilization:__ by default when we install VM we will get lof of apps which are not useful and which takes more storage.
 3) __Speed:__ The speed of starting VMs will take lot of time because it needs to load entire OS.

-To overcome the limitations of VMs a new technology came into play nothing but DOCKER.to read more information about docker click on [Docker documentation](/Theory/2Docker_Intro.md)
+To overcome the limitations of VMs a new technology came into play nothing but CONTAINERIZATION.To know more information aboutthis concept click on [Containerization](/Theory/2_Docker_Intro.md)

+To know more about Virtualization click [Here](https://www.ibm.com/topics/virtualization)